Oshan96/monkey-dl/README.md

 ## Usage

+### Deprecation note

+- Monkey-DL v2.x.x versions no longer support CLI usage and are only to be used as GUI applications (v1.x.x version patches still support for 9anime downloads via CLI though the functionality is not guaranteed).
+Although this is now deprecated, since the backward compatibility is maintained for the CLI capability, it might be added back in future if there is any requirement from the users.

+### CLI Examples below are for v1.x.x versions and are not supported in v2.0.0 and above
 Anime Downloader is a CLI application which takes command line arguments in execution time

 Note : The package structure has been changed and the source (working) directory is now "anime_downloader/"